-Any age woman with biopsy results of CIN II/III, CIS, or squamous cell carcinoma should be referred to the RCC to determine eligibility for treatment assistance.
+Any woman with a biopsy result of CIN II/III, CIS, or squamous cell carcinoma should be referred to the RCC to determine eligibility for treatment assistance.

 Cervical polyps are not neoplasia.
-A fungating cervical mass or abnormal Pap test does require diagnostic follow-up
+A fungating cervical mass or abnormal Paptest does require diagnostic follow-up